bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

    mysql -u root -p
    CREATE DATABASE glance;
-   GRANT ALL ON glance.* TO 'glanceUser'@'localhost' IDENTIFIED BY 'glancePass';
+   GRANT ALL ON glance.* TO 'glanceUser'@'%' IDENTIFIED BY 'glancePass';
    quit;

 * Update /etc/glance/glance-api-paste.ini with::